srxrell/srxrell/README.md

 - Learned Dart overnight *(legendary achievement 🏹)*
 - Wrote a Flutter book after 3 months of study
 - Rebuilt and improved the ecosystem in 2 days
 - Rewrote the ecosystem 3 times
-- Built & deployed 15+ production-ready apps
-- Developed a Flutter app with **10,000+ downloads**
-- Contributor to 5+ open-source projects
-- Experienced in **migrating monolith apps to microservices**

 ---